gregsadetsky/rapidriteros/README.md

-# rapidriteros
+# Rapid Riter OS

 <img src="https://github.com/user-attachments/assets/8c83438a-b475-4aa2-a457-cfa5b6127c11" style="width:500px">

 ## what is this?

-"rapid riter" a LED display from the 1980s (the copyright on the PCB says 1985), 96 pixels wide by 38 pixels high. it's both giant and tiny.
+the "Rapid Riter" is a LED display from the 1980s (the copyright on the PCB says 1985), 96 pixels wide by 38 pixels high. it's both giant and tiny.

 the display is currently installed at the [Recurse Center](https://www.recurse.com/)